Philadelphia Flyers Deepen Commitment to Alumni with Hyperbaric Oxygen Therapy Partnership

 Success for Nina O’Brien at the World Alpine Skiing Championships

 During the 2022 Beijing Olympics, American skier Nina O’Brien suffered a horrific crash while competing in the women’s giant slalom.
 The accident resulted in a severe compound tibia and fibula fracture, leaving many ski fans worried about her future in the sport.
+However, O’Brian persevered, thanks to hyperbaric oxygen therapy (HBOT) from NexGen Hyperbaric which she credits with accelerating her recovery.
+Just over a year later, Nina O’Brien returned to the slopes, this time at the World Alpine Skiing Championships in France, where O’Brien helped propel the USA Alpine Ski Team to victory, leaving spectators in awe.

 The Hyperbaric Therapy Behind Nina’s Triumphant Recovery